VandVAIProducts/VandVAIProducts.github.io/index.md

 - **Microsoft Teams**: Please make sure you have installed Teams on your computer or mobile device or use the web version.
 - **Google Slides**: Mainly for presentation by the instructor.
 - **Poll Everywhere**: For interactive quizzes and polls.
 You can use your smartphone or computer to participate and no account is required.
+- **HuggingFace Spaces**: For class activity on adversarial attacks.
+You do NOT need a HuggingFace account to access the space.
 - **Google Collaboratory**: For class activity on ML model V&V. You will need a Google account to access the notebook.

 <!-- ### Agenda